hanggrian/IIT-CS425/assignments/homework1_3.md

 ![Screenschot for answer 14.](https://github.com/hendraanggrian/IIT-CS425/raw/assets/sailing-db/14.png)

+## Problem 15

-## 15. Get names of boats located in a place other than Hout Bay or Fish Hoek.
+> Get names of boats located in a place other than Hout Bay or Fish Hoek.

 ```sql
 SELECT `Bname` FROM Boats WHERE `Location` NOT IN('Hout Bay', 'Fish Hoek');